quocviethere/quocviethere.github.io/AIO2023/notes/knn/knn-warmup.md

 | 4.1           | 1     | 1.7      | 1.7      |
 | New data: 2.4 | 1     | $k=1$    | $k=3$    |

-For $k=1$, the smallest distance is 0.7, therefore the label of the new data is the same as the label with the smallest distance, which is 1.
+For \(k=1\), the smallest distance is 0.7, therefore the label of the new data is the same as the label with the smallest distance, which is 1.

-For $k=3$, the 3 smallest distances are 0.7, 0.9, and 1, two of which data points have label of 0, by majority voting, the label of the new data is now 0.
+For \(k=3\), the 3 smallest distances are 0.7, 0.9, and 1, two of which data points have the label of 0, by majority voting, the label of the new data is now 0.

 ``` python
 distances = np.sqrt(np.sum((x_data-x_test)**2,axis = 1))